Dhaka Wanderers Club

-Dhaka Wanderers Club (ঢাকা ওয়ান্ডারার্স ক্লাব) is a Bangladeshi professional football club from Motijheel area of Dhaka, Bangladesh.
-It currently competes in the Bangladesh Premier League, the top flight of Bangladeshi football, having gained promotion from the 2023–24 Bangladesh Championship League.
+Dhaka Wanderers Club (ঢাকা ওয়ান্ডারার্স ক্লাব) is a professional football club from Motijheel area of Dhaka, Bangladesh.
+It currently competes in the Bangladesh Championship League, the second-tier of Bangladeshi football, having been relegated from the 2024–25 Bangladesh Premier League.

 The Wanderers are one of the oldest and most successful clubs in the country.
 They won seven domestic First Division titles prior to the Independence of Bangladesh.
 The club has also won the Independence Day Football Tournament five times.
 In continental football, their greatest achievement remains a runners-up trophy in the 1963 Aga Khan Gold Cup.
 However, their only success post-independence was a runners-up finish in the 1987 Federation Cup.

 The club uses the BSSS Mostafa Kamal Stadium in Dhaka as their home venue.
 Wanderers have a long-standing rivalry with Dhaka Mohammedan, which dates back to the East Pakistan era, although its intensity has decreased over the years.
 The club's traditional home colours are black and white, similar to their arch-rivals.